 Special Educational Needs and Disabilities

 We are an inclusive school, where all students are valued, respected and equal members, regardless of ability, needs and behaviour.
-We offer all students access to a broad, balanced and enriching curriculum, and a full range of educational opportunities, regardless of their academic or physical ability.
+We offer all students access to a broad, balanced and enriching curriculum, and a full range of educational opportunities.

-Please note: new statements will be classed as Education Health Care plans (EHC) yet the complete transition to this is required by 2018.
+PLEASE NOTE: new statements will be classed as Education Health Care plans (EHC) yet the complete transition will be completed by early 2018.

 At Cheltenham Bournside School and Sixth Form Centre, we are currently in the process of transferring to SEND: Challenge and support plans for students identified as requiring SEN support.